fparpas/Workshop-Build-Intelligent-Apps/README.md

 - Basic understanding of AI and generative models.
 - Experience in programming with C# or Python
 - Visual Studio Code or Visual Studio
 - Azure Subscription with OpenAI access.
-You can apply for access to Azure OpenAI by completing this [form](https://aka.ms/oai/access)
+You can apply for access to Azure OpenAI by completing this [form](https://aka.ms/oai/access).
+Ensure that you register for approval to access and use the Azure OpenAI models before attending the workshop.
+The approval process may take up to 48 hours to copmlete.

 # Target Audience
 - AI Engineers